KING-SAMM/data_structures_in_go/heaps/README.md

 ## Properties

 1. A parent node must have at most two children
 2. It must be a complete tree.
-It must be filled from left to right, and every level must be full, with the exception of thr last level NOT needing to be full.
+It must be filled from left to right, and every level must be full, with the exception of the last level which need NOT be full.

 ### A Complete Tree